obsidian-community/obsidian-full-calendar/README.md

 ## Installation

-Full Calendar is available from the Obsidian Community Plugins list -- just search for "Full Calendar", or [click here](obsidian://show-plugin?id=obsidian-full-calendar)!
+Full Calendar is available from the Obsidian Community Plugins list -- just search for "Full Calendar" paste this link into your browser: `obsidian://show-plugin?id=obsidian-full-calendar`.

 ### Manual Installation

 You can also head over to the [releases page](https://github.com/davish/obsidian-full-calendar/releases) and unzip the latest release inside of the `.obsidian/plugins` directory inside your vault.

-## Coming soon

-This plugin is in its early days -- here are some features I plan to work on next, in rough order of priority.
-If you have any ideas or want to vouch for one of these, [submit an issue](https://github.com/davish/obsidian-full-calendar/issues)!

-### Create event notes with a template

-Support for the core Templates plugin and Templater.

-## Long term plans
+## Contributing

-### Track tasks in the calendar

-Surface tasks from throughout your vault on your calendar, and schedule them in blocks during your day to fill out your agenda.
-Inspired by (the as-yet-unreleased) [amie calendar](https://amie.so).
+Full Calendar is open to contributions!

+-   If you want to develop locally, make sure to make a symbolic link from `main.css` to `styles.css`.
+Obsidian expects a css file called `styles.css`, but esbuild will output one names `main.css`.
+-   You can build the plugin for development by running `npm run dev`.
+-   The [hot reload plugin](https://github.com/pjeby/hot-reload) makes development a lot easier.